Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Proofs of Main Results

-We begin with the statement of several important basic bounds that we always use in the proofs of Theorem~\ref{thm:UhatW-U=EVR^{-1}+xxx} through Theorem~\ref{thm:HT}.
-See Table~\ref{tb:notation} for a summary of the frequently used notations in this paper.
-We also note that the proofs for Theorem~\ref{thm:UhatW-U=EVR^{-1}+xxx} through Theorem~\ref{thm:HT} are written mainly for directed graphs but the same arguments also apply to undirected graphs where $\muu = \mv$ and $\ma^{(i)},\mr^{(i)},\mpp^{(i)},\me^{(i)}$ are symmetric matrices.
-The only step that requires a little care is in the proof of Lemma~\ref{lemma:U^T EE^T U R^-1->} as the dependency among the entries of $\{\me^{(i)}\}$ leads to slightly more involved book-keeping.
+We begin by stating several fundamental bounds that will be consistently used in the proofs of Theorems~\ref{thm:UhatW-U=EVR^{-1}+xxx_part2} through~\ref{thm:HT}.
+Note that the proofs for Theorems~\ref{thm:UhatW-U=EVR^{-1}+xxx_part2} through~\ref{thm:HT} are primarily written for directed graphs; however, the same arguments apply to undirected graphs, where we assume $\muu_c = \mv_c$, $\muu_s^{(i)} = \mv_s^{(i)}$, and matrices $\ma^{(i)}$, $\mr^{(i)}$, $\mpp^{(i)}$, $\me^{(i)}$ are symmetric.
+The only step requiring additional attention arises in the proof of Lemma~\ref{lemma:U^T EE^T U R^-1->}, as the dependency among the entries of $\{\me^{(i)}\}$ leads to slightly more involved book-keeping.